Bayern Munich win German Cup, secure domestic double | DW | 25.05.2019

 Lethal Lewandowski makes the difference

-Bayern, meanwhile, were merciless — with none more so than their lethal number 9 Robert Lewandowski.
-The Pole's first goal was one of the toughest headers imaginable, off balance and falling away from goal, but he placed it well out of Robert Gulasci's reach with applomb.
-In the dying minutes, he showed his goals-poaching instincts, pouncing on a defensive error by Dayot Upamecano and cooly chipping Gulasci to put the result beyond doubt.
+Bayern, meanwhile, were merciless — none more so than their lethal number 9 Robert Lewandowski.
+The Pole's first goal was one of the toughest headers imaginable, off balance and falling away from goal, but he placed it well out of Robert Gulasci's reach.
+In the dying minutes, he showed his goal-poaching instincts, pouncing on a defensive error by Dayot Upamecano and coolly chipping Gulasci to put the result beyond doubt.

 As an added bonus the Pole's brace moved him up to seven goals in the German Cup this season, making him the competition's top scorer at Pierre-Michel Lasogga's expense.